aquariumbio/pydent/docsrc/user/installation.rst

 pipenv trident installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install trident, download trident from github, move into trident's
+To install trident, run the following to pull from the
-root directory and run:

 ::

-    make

-That's it.
-You'll be able to install pydent to your projects (see below)
+    pipenv install pydent --upgrade

 pipenv trident environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~